SoftwarePotential/samples/Licensing/Desktop/Standalone/README.md

 * Click Once deployable

 The application uses WPF without any dependency on third party packages (e.g. MVVM frameworks).
+However the QR code generation for Offline Activation requires the installation of the QRCoder [NuGet package](https://www.nuget.org/packages/QRCoder/).

 # Configuring The Sample
 ## Create the product